tingterence/yescredit-blog/wp-content/plugins/addthis/readme.txt

 == Upgrade Notice ==

+= 5.2.3 =
+Adding missing licenses and attributions

+= 5.2.2 =
+Dupliate button issues?
+This may help.
+Yeah, we know we said this last time.
+But for real now.
+Also, fixes for compatibility with wp-cli 0.21.1.

 = 5.2.1 =
 Dupliate button issues?
 This may help.
 Also, we renamed the plugin from AddThis Sharing Buttons to Share Buttons by AddThis.